fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Sep 26
-* Selections from _The Jungle_
+* Upton Sinclair, _The Jungle_ (chapters 9 and 14; page numbers vary by edition).
 * _Pandora's Lunchbox_, 21-37 (about 1900, early FDA).

 ### Sep 28
-[PRIMARY] "Old Ideals versus New Ideas in Farm Life" (1940).
+* [PRIMARY] "Old Ideals versus New Ideas in Farm Life" (1940).
+* Michael Pollan, _Omnivore's Dilemma_, 32-56 (The Farm).

 ### Oct 3
-_Fast Food Nation_ 13-28 (brief history of fast food chains) _Paradox of Plenty_, 227-236 (Fast Foods and Quick Bucks).
-A little of the 1920s, mostly 50s and 60s.
+_Fast Food Nation_ 13-28 (brief history of fast food chains) _Paradox of Plenty_, 227-236 (Fast Foods and Quick Bucks). some 1920s, mostly 50s and 60s.

 ### Oct 5
-_Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C).
-1950s and 60s.
+_Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C). mostly 1950s and 60s.
 _Paradox of Plenty_, 101-118 (The Golden Age of Food Processing: Miracle Whip *über Alles*) 1950s;

 ### Oct 10
-Rachel Carson, _Silent Spring_, 5-37.
+* Rachel Carson, _Silent Spring_, 5-37.
+* Selections from _Appetite for Change_.

 ### Oct 12
 FALL BREAK

+For the next week, you should focus on your advertising assignment.
+We'll divide up into groups and tackle different years 1920-1970 (time span subject to adjustment), and how, from a food standpoint, those years appear in ABQ newspapers.
+We'll use business directories and newspapers to learn about the development of grocery stores, how they were advertising, and how this changed over time.

+Food Documentary Review

 ### Oct 17
-EXTENDED BREAK
+EXTENDED BREAK (research time)

 ### Oct 19
-EXTENDED BREAK
+EXTENDED BREAK (research time)

 ### Oct 31
-banana article? (really good!) good ecology and economics slant. avacado?
+John Soluri, “Accounting for Taste: Export Bananas, Mass Markets, and Panama Disease,” 386–410. avacado chapter

 ### Nov 2